ciseburg/R.O.C.S/README.md

 # R.O.C.S
-RAW Open Communication Service - RAW Science Foundation's Hacking for Humanity
+RAW Open Communication Service - RAW Science Foundation

+This contribution is part of a "Hacking for Humanity" challenge organized by the Girls In Tech and Open Source Summit - September 2017